 Final Thoughts on Shoji White

-Looking for a white paint color for a farmhouse style house, Shoji White should definitely be on your shortlist.
+If you are looking for a soft, neutral paint color, Shoji White should definitely be on your shortlist.

-It is a great neutral that straddles the line between cream, gray, and beige which makes it go with other furnishings and accessories with those tones.
+It is a great color that straddles the line between cream, gray, and beige which makes it go with many other furnishings and accessories with those tones.

-It is also great and a traditional style home that wants a beige paint color that is a little more updated.
+It is great in a farmhouse, contemporary, or traditional style home that wants a light beige paint color that is a little more updated.

 Have a question?
 Leave me a comment!
 Remember to check back for a response – it may take me up to a week or two depending on how busy I am, but I’ll try my best to get back to you!